friedbrice/friedbrice.github.io/_posts/2020-11-21-proving-my-point.md

 data Cons x xs
 {% endhighlight %}

 We're going to prove Problem 1, but for type-level lists, using classes as predicates on types.
 Our type-level list is implemented using `Cons` "cells" terminating with a `Nil`.
-For example, the type level list consisting of `Int`, `Double`, and `String` (in that order) is quite simply `Cons Int (Cons Double (Cons String Nill))`.
+For example, the type level list consisting of `Int`, `Double`, and `String` (in that order) is quite simply `Cons Int (Cons Double (Cons String Nil))`.
 This type has no inhabitants, but that's fine---we won't be needing any.

 {% highlight haskell %}
 {-# LANGUAGE FunctionalDependencies #-}